mickyabir/mickyabir.github.io/_pages/background.md

 Education
 ======
+* Ph.D in Computer Science, University of California, Los Angeles, (in progress)
+  * Advisor: Jens Palsberg
+* M.S. in Computer Science, University of Illinois, Urbana-Champaign, 2020
+  * Advisor: Grigore Rosu, thesis: "Closing the Gap in the LLVM Backend of K'
 * B.S. in Computer Engineering, University of Illinois, Urbana-Champaign, 2018
-  * Advisor: Zbigniew Kalbarczyk
-  * Thesis: Raincoat and DNP3 on POX
+  * Advisor: Zbigniew Kalbarczyk, thesis: "Raincoat and DNP3 on POX"
-* M.S. in Computer Science, University of Illinois, Urbana-Champaign, 2020
-  * Advisor: Grigore Rosu
-  * Thesis: Closing the Gap in the LLVM Backend of K
-* Ph.D in Computer Science, University of California, Los Angeles
-  * Advisor: Jens Palsberg

 Work experience
 ======